 This article is a guest contribution by DecodeHR

-DecodeHR Pte Ltd is a boutique Human Resources Consulting firm that thrives on working with companies who are passionate about realizing the best in their people.
+DecodeHR is a Human Resources Consulting firm that thrives on working with companies who are passionate about realising the best in their people.
+We provide strategic advice and high-impact HR solutions to clients and our forte is leveraging technology to augment human capital solutions.
+DecodeHR distils the best global practices to bring to you practical solutions for maximum impact.

 Links International is an industry leader in innovative HR outsourcing with services such as payroll outsourcing, visa application, Employer of Record (EOR), recruitment and more!
 Contact us for more information on how we can help leverage your HR function.